twio142/searchjump.yazi/README.md

 # searchjump.yazi

-A Yazi plugin which the behavior consistent with flash.nvim in Neovim, allow search str to generate lable to jump.support chinese pinyin search.
+A Yazi plugin which the behavior consistent with flash.nvim in Neovim, allow search str to generate lable to jump.support chinese pinyin search,regular expression search.